alexzhu1998/CS2521TextBuffer/README.md

 * [Source](#source)

 ## General Info
 This is a crude C implementation of text buffers that forms the basis of shell terminal text buffers.
-While it has no standard input, and it requires users to manipulate the functions directly, it has standard output.
+Unfortunately, it doesn't offer standard input but it can be outputted to stdout as character arrays.

 ## Technologies
 C17 was the version of C used.